DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/cohorts/2022/01-intro/homework.md

 ### Question 3

-Who are the most popular car manufacturers (top-3) according to the dataset?
+Who are the most frequent car manufacturers (top-3) according to the dataset?

 - Chevrolet, Volkswagen, Toyota
 - Chevrolet, Ford, Toyota